thisisashwinraj/VerticalX-Recommendation-System/README.md

 ```
 git push origin main
 ```
 All pull requests are reviewed on a monthly rolling basis.
-Your understanding is appreciate during this review process.
+Your understanding is appreciated during the review process.

 # License and Project Status
 VerticalX and all of its resources are distributed under [GNU Affero General Public License v3.0](https://github.com/ashwinraj-in/VerticalX/blob/main/LICENSE).
 The site is compatible with all operating systems.
 The latest released stable version of VerticalX is v1.0.1, and is available to be used on any local/remote system for general use through the web browsers.
 All new releases are logged in the [~/Stable Versions](https://github.com/ashwinraj-in/Kiwi/tree/main/stableVersions)